sociomantic-tsunami/swarm/Documentation/protocol/protocol_neo.md

 ## Connections

+One way to always expect and therefore be ready to handle incoming messages is to separate the code for sending and receiving messages through the same socket.
+This is done in `MessageReceiver` and `MessageSender`.
+Both of which have the same principle of operation.
+They have:

+* A message source, something which produces messages to be forwarded.
+* A message sink, something where they forward the received messages to.
+* An input queue from which they pop the messages which have been produced by the message source.
+* A notification mechanism that there are now messages in the queue.
+* A fiber which, in a loop, waits for the notification and then pops all messages from the queue and forwards it to the sink, one at a time.

+For the message receiver:

+* The message source is the socket.
+* The message sink is a callback which passes the message on to the request it refers to (the delegate parameter of `MessageReceiver.receive`).
+* The input queue is the socket input buffer.
+* The notification mechanism is epoll.
+* The fiber with the loop is `ConnectionBase.ReceiveLoop`.

+For the message sender:

+* The message sources are the requests.
+* The message sink is the socket.
+* The input queue is the queue of pending messages:
+  `ConnectionBase.SendLoop.queue`.
+* The notification mechanism is in `ConnectionBase.SendLoop.registerForSending`, which is called whenever a request wants to send a message.
+* The fiber with the loop is `ConnectionBase.SendLoop`.

-The `ConnectionBase` class (`swarm.neo.connection.ConnectionBase`) provides the basic functionality of a full-duplex connection.
+The `ConnectionBase` (`swarm.neo.connection.ConnectionBase`) combines `MessageReceiver` and `MessageSender` in one class and provides the basic functionality of one full-duplex node - client connection.
 It contains:

-* Two fibers, one handling sending over the connection and one handling receiving.
-The send and receive fibers both run a loop, internally, waiting for a message to be provided for sending or to arrive from the connection, handling the operation, then returning to waiting.
+* The two fibers, one handling sending (using `MessageSender`) over the connection and one handling receiving (using `MessageReceiver`).
-* Message dispatching logic that reads the request id from the message payload (the first 64 bits), looks up the appropriate request, and passes the remainder of the message payload to it.
+* The message dispatching logic that reads the request id from the message payload (the first 64 bits), looks up the appropriate request, and passes the remainder of the message payload to it.
-* Logic for registering the connection socket with epoll.
+* Then logic for registering the connection socket with epoll for I/O multiplexing.
   (A `ConnectionBase` object is an `ISelectClient`.
 See `ocean.io.select.client.model.ISelectClient`.)

-### The Send Queue

-The send fiber owned by each connection has an integrated queue of requests that are waiting to send something.
-When a request wishes to send, it must register itself with the appropriate connection; its message will be sent down the connection after all other pending writes have completed.
+Note that the read loop is always registered to epoll waiting for incoming messages while the send loop usualy sends messages imediatly.
+The send loop only registeres itself to epoll if the socket file descriptor is not ready for sending.

 ## Requests on Connections